lucapette/lucapette.github.com/_drafts/tomato-soup.markdown

 - Finely chop the garlic and the onions
 - Chop the carrots into small cubes, and halve the tomatoes
-- Place the pot over medium heat and add the olive oil and the chili pepper
+- Place the pot over medium heat, add the olive oil and the chili pepper
 - Once the oil is hot, add the garlic and the onions, followed by the carrots
 - After a few minutes, add the tomato paste and mix together until all the ingredients are coated with the paste